 Reasons to try and enter a competitive marketplace

 Despite the hardships faced when entering a marketplace that’s very competitive, some companies still try to do so.
 Why?
-Here are a few reasons why people might try on enter these markets:
+Here are a few reasons why people might try to enter these markets:

 Large customer bases